Beepiz/BleGattCoroutines/README.md

 object, which will be key to perform Bluetooth GATT operations using coroutines.

-On this `GattConnection` object, call `connect()` to initiate the connection attempt.
-If you want your code to suspend until the connection is established, call `await()` on the `connect()` result.
-Immediately after calling `connect()`, you can perform the operations you want.
-If you didn't await the connection before attempting your operations, they will just suspend until the connection is established and then will be executed in a first-come first-served basis (just make sure `connect()` is called before any operation, or asynchronously to avoid dead coroutines).
+On this `GattConnection` object, call `connect()` to initiate the connection.
+Immediately after It will suspend until the connection is established, then you use the
+connection:

 The currently supported GATT operations on the `GattConnection` class are:
 - Services discovery, using `discoverServices()` which returns and cache